Gardening Tips - how to over winter tender bedding plants

 How To Overwinter plants

-Overwintering plants is a good way of keeping tender, and slightly less than hardy plants, from year to year and what you can overwinter depends really on available space.
+Overwintering plants is a good way of keeping tender, and slightly less than hardy plants, from year to year.
+Which plants you can overwinter depends really on available frost free space.

 Overwintering in a conservatory